BentoMake/BentoBot/README.md

 # BentoBot
 Whitelistbot for FiveM

+KEEP IN MIND!
+This is made with the expectations that you have a user_whitelist table with the column identifier and whitelisted where the data type fo identifier is a VARCHAR and whitelisted is an INT.
+If you want to change this you will have to find the entries to the SQL in the code and change it.
+Might publish a walkthrough on it.

 Installation:
 1. Download the bot and save it on the host computer. (recommending on the desktop for convinience)
 2. Download and install node.js from https://nodejs.org/en/